xut806/AC215_ByteBites/README.md

 - **Overview**: In this part, we implement the frontend including the landing page and dashboard (recipe upload, ingredients selection, meal preference selection，recipe generation).
 - **Instructions**:
-  - In the `/landing` directory, run `npm run dev` to start the app on localhost.
+  - In the `/landing` directory, run `npm install` to install the dependencies, then run `npm run dev` to start the app on localhost.
 - **Example**:
   - Landing Page:
   ![image](./screenshots/landing-page.png)